-Specialist external advice will be drawn upon where necessary so as to maintain the Security Policy to address new and emerging threats and standards.
+Specialist external advice will be drawn upon where necessary to maintain the Security Policy and to address new and emerging threats and standards.

-Formal Roles and responsibilities are defined and assigned as appropriate to protect the information security systems at CAC.
+Formal roles and responsibilities are defined and assigned as appropriate to protect the information security systems at the CAC.

 All staff and contractors are required to comply with the policies and procedures assigned within.

-All assets including but not limited to (data, information, software, computer and communications equipment, service utilities and people) will be appropriately protected.
+All assets including data, information, software, computer and communications equipment, service utilities and people will be appropriately protected.

 Appropriate policies will be communicated to all employees, contractors and third parties to ensure that they understand their responsibilities.